 How we handle your homeowners or condominium association in Arlington Ridge

-We require that the tenant abide by all community and association rules.
-To guide us in this endeavor, we ask that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the renter abide by all community and association covenants.
+To guide us in this duty, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to give us your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a free source for rental investors in Arlington Ridge
+a handy reference for landlords in Arlington Ridge

-- Before you lease out your rental property in Arlington Ridge
+- Before you put a renter in your rental property in Arlington Ridge

 - Collections and evictions